ekandreas/bladerunner/readme.md

 ## Directories
 * Your cached views will always be stored in your wp upload folder, .cache.
 * Your views must be placed within your theme folder.
-* Your templates must have .blade.php extension.
+* Your views must have .blade.php extension.

 ## Template helper
 There is a template helper function named "bladerunner", defined globally to use in standard WordPress templates.